ssvlabs/awesome-ssv/frontend/README.md

 🎉 If you already have the contracts deployed from the [backend](https://github.com/bloxapp/awesome-ssv), you just need to update the default network in `packages/react-app/src/App.jsx` and your new contract addresses and ABIs in `packages/react-app/src/contracts/external_contracts`.

-# Backend

-🚀 You can run your own instance of the solution using our backend repo to deploy contracts and run scripts [here](https://github.com/bloxapp/awesome-ssv/blob/main/RUN_BACKEND.md)
+✏ You can edit the home view and the manager view in  `packages/react-app/src/views/Home.jsx` and `packages/react-app/src/views/Manager.jsx`respectively.

 # Contracts